-Professional governance responsibilities are carried out by these professional leads through their professional regulatory bodies. - 7.6.2 The role of the Healthcare Governance and Audit Committee, which is to provide assurance to the Board of NHS Western Isles on the adequacy, efficiency and effectiveness of the NHS Western Isles governance, risk management and internal control framework.
+7.6.2 The role of the Healthcare Governance and Audit-Risk Committee, which, which is to provide assurance to the Board of NHS Western Isles on the quality, efficiency and effectiveness of the NHS Western Isles governance, risk management and internal control framework.
 This includes providing assurance to the Board of NHS Western Isles that the quality of all aspects of care in NHS Western Isles is personcentred, safe, effective, equitable and maintained to a high standard and to provide assurance to the Board that its responsibilities in respect of participation, safeguarding, equalities and other statutory duties are met.
-The Healthcare Governance and Audit Committee can request assurance from the Staff Governance Committee on matters of direct relevance to its remit, including quality of recruitment, learning and development and completion of mandatory training.
+The Healthcare Governance and Risk Committee Healthcare Governance and Audit Committee can request assurance from the Staff Governance Committee on matters of direct relevance to its remit, including quality of recruitment, learning and development and completion of mandatory training.